(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 based on the banks' Prime Rate, which is the lowest rate

-charged, to AAA credit-rated borrowers (and, in Wall Street
+charged, to AAA credit-rated borrowers.
+Other borrowers pay

 LOBBYIST--In America, a political courtesan; one who